16. Environments and evaluation (*)#

 (**)

-that sets our favourite graphics parameters that we described
+hook that sets our favourite graphics parameters that we listed

-to obtain the white grid on a grey background,
+in Section 13.2.3.
+Moreover, to obtain a white grid on a grey

 Inspecting the NAMESPACE